 But you knew all this, right?
 You know you should slow down and reflect more.
 We all know this.
 Why don’t we do it?
 I think there are a couple of major reasons.
 One is that reflecting is hard and we often don’t even know how to do it.
 It’s frustrating and unsettling to be confused—much better to feel like we’re really taking action to make a thing better (even if the action we take is unlikely to make a thing better).
 I think we have to learn how to do this well and comfortably (that’s why Action Learning Groups are such a help).

 Another reason is that it’s hard to schedule thinking space the way we schedule action space.
 This year as I’m working on our new book, I’ve scheduled one week a month—25% of my time—to write.
 And while I’m pretty strict around keeping that time aside, a client with an emergency or a meeting impossible to schedule at another time finds its way into my calendar during that week.
 It’s gotten so clients are starting to ask when my writing week is so that they can have a sense of when to schedule.
 It’s hard to protect open space.

 And of course that last reason—we don’t get rewarded for thinking well.
 We get rewarded for accomplishing well.
-And even though most of us know that thinking well will get us to accomplish more, the feedback loop has too big a lag for our fairly reasoning systems to hold on to.
-I can take a week and work on a book that won’t be published until 2014, or I can take a day and help a client now.
+And even though most of us know that thinking well will get us to accomplish more, the feedback loop has too big a lag for our fairly simple reasoning systems to hold on to.
+I can take a week and work on a book that won’t be published for another 18 months, or I can take a day and help a client now.
 Maybe that book will help a hundred clients when it’s out, maybe it’ll help a thousand.
 But the immediate desire to support one client now rather than a thousand in the future still calls to me.